GLOBAL DEAL SYNDICATION

 HBS Alumni Angels syndicates selected deals across the full global membership of its 14 chapters.
 This enables selected deals from one chapter to reach a global network of accredited investor alumni.
 This is a unique benefit of being a member in a local HBS Alumni Angel chapter.
 Investment decisions are made and executed individually following a global webinar.
 Once investments are made, investors often assist companies in other areas as formal or informal advisers.
 For details on how the process works, please scroll down.

-UPCOMING SYNDICATION CALLS
+RECENT SYNDICATION CALLS

 GLOBAL SYNDICATED INVESTMENT PRESENTATION: